 Work Experience.
-Students in Year 12 and Year 13 will have the option of organising a regular unpaid work experience placement to be included in their weekly timetable, during the Wednesday afternoon Sport/enrichment slot periods 5 & 6.
+Students in Year 12 and Year 13 will have the option of organising a regular unpaid work experience placement to be included in their weekly timetable, during the Wednesday afternoon Sport/enrichment slot period 5 [or an alternative period 5 you may have as a study period].